-- 924.3 A1 A familiarity or intimidation threat might be created if any of the following individuals have been an Assurance Team member or partner of the Firm: - A Director or Officer of the Assurance Client. - An employee in a position to exert significant influence over the Underlying Subject Matter or, in an Attestation Engagement, an employee in a position to exert significant influence over the Subject Matter Information of the Assurance Engagement.
+- 924.3 A1 A familiarity or intimidation threat might be created if any of the following individuals have been an Assurance Team member or partner of the Firm: - A Director or Officer of the Assurance Client. - An employee in a position to exert significant influence over the Underlying Subject Matter or, in an Attestation Engagement, an employee who is in a position to exert significant influence over the sSubject mMatter iInformation of the Assurance Engagement.